skylark-shae/react-portfolio-main/README.md

 * JavaScript

 ## Future Development
-I plan to contibue development and would specifically like to add the following:
+I plan to continue development and would specifically like to add the following:
-- Update projects with short GIF, replacing all pictures.
+- Where applicable: update projects with a short GIF.
-- Visually integrate project pictures with portfolio style.
+- Visually integrate project pictures with portfolio style, possibly color shifting the site themes.
 - Add projects as available and continue developing skills.
+- Correct faChecks to all remain the same size.
+Issue persisting in "Personal Experience".

 ## Contributing
 Contributions are welcome and encouraged.
 To do so: